BrendanBondurant/knowledge-base/the-good-thing/ep08/ep08-02-open-source-and-self-hosting.md

 00:17:08:08 - 00:17:49:09
 Jens
-So, the SDK allowed you to define API dependencies, glue them together so you could say, here's a Postgres database, here's a rest API, here’s a GraphQL API, glue them all together into a single unified GraphQL schema, and then expose that as an API.
+So, the SDK allowed you to define API dependencies, glue them together so you could say, here's a Postgres database, here's a rest API, here's a GraphQL API, glue them all together into a single unified GraphQL schema, and then expose that as an API.
 Cool tool.
 Was a lot of fun to build.
 Problem.
 The, I would say that the impact radius of the solution and that's it's like super important concept impact radius of the solution is single person or single team.